Sheet Music

 • The Heifetz Collection, Volume 3: Arrangements & Transcriptions for Violin and Piano

-Sheet music, 80 pages,
+Sheet music, 80 pages

 The third volume of the Heifetz Collection is a treasure trove of material for violinists, including many items that have never been published before.
 Jascha Heifetz (1901-1987) remains a landmark among violinists of the twentieth century, a performer who virtually redefined the limits of the possible for his chosen instrument.
 These transcriptions and arrangements, made to enrich his own repertoire, will be a great boon to young virtuosos looking for a challenge.
 Many of them were provided by the Heifetz family and are published here, for the first time.
 Music by Albeniz (Sevilla), Castenuovo-Tedesco (Ritmo di Tango), Debussy ( La chevelure), Faure (Aubade), Kodaly (Danube-Tisza), Prokofieff (Gavotta, Op.
 32) among others are included in this handsome collection, which is a must purchase for players and lovers of fine violin music.